 To guarantee the best results, keep these tips in mind:

-- Adjust the Time Based on Your Air Fryer – Some air fryers run hotter than others.
-Test a small batch first.
+- Adjust the Time Based on Your Air Fryer - Some air fryers run hotter than others, which is important when cooking delicate proteins like simple air fryer fish recipes.

 - Use a Lower Temperature for Creamier Yolks - Cooking at 250°F keeps the yolks from becoming overcooked and dry.